dwessendorf/danielwessendorf.com/content/blog/2025-03-16-confluent-self-service-with-backstage-part-1/index.md

 2. **Use a secret manager** - Alternatively, we could create a similar custom action that integrates with a secret manager like HashiCorp Vault or AWS Secrets Manager.
 (More suitable for production environments)

 For this tutorial, we'll implement the first option.
+Besides the credentials, we also will retrieve the github username from the environment variables to create the github repository.

 ### 5.2 Create the Custom Action